Before You Read

 He used parent-teacher conferences to cultivate wealthy parents.
 One impressed parent told Bear Stearns CEO Alan Greenberg to hire him.
 Greenberg’s daughter later described Epstein: “He was very smart and he knew how to woo people, how to schmooze.”
 (WUWM/NPR)

-Dalton fired Epstein in 1976 for “poor performance.”
+Epstein left Dalton in 1976 — reportedly dismissed for poor performance.
 It didn’t matter.
 He had already secured his Bear Stearns position through networking.
-The helper had found his method.

 Epstein claimed to run an exclusive financial advisory firm serving only billionaires.
-But only two major clients were ever publicly identified: Les Wexner and Leon Black, who paid Epstein over $150 million for “tax and estate planning.”
-As New York magazine noted, “there’s scant proof” of his financial credentials.
+But the two most documented fee relationships were Les Wexner and Leon Black, who paid Epstein over $150 million for “tax and estate planning.”
+(Britannica) As Forbes noted, “there is scant proof” he even held a ten-figure fortune.
+(Fox Business)

 The Gap Years: 1981-1987

-Bear Stearns pushed Epstein out in 1981 for a lending regulations violation.
+Epstein left Bear Stearns in 1981 after a reported lending regulations issue.
 He spent the next six years moving through increasingly powerful rooms.

 He founded a consulting firm called Intercontinental Assets Group, describing the work as “high-level bounty hunting” for wealthy clients recovering stolen money.
 The real product was access:

 - 1981: Epstein traveled to England, where his girlfriend introduced him to Douglas Leese, a wealthy British arms dealer with MI6 connections.
-Leese mentored the young hustler, brought him to meetings with international elites, and described him to associates as “a genius at selling securities.
-And he has no moral compass.”
+Leese mentored the young hustler and brought him to meetings with international elites.
+A former senior Bear Stearns executive who knew Epstein in this era recalled: “The guy was a genius.”
+His later business partner Steven Hoffenberg was blunter: “At his core, Epstein has no moral compass.”
+(Fox Business)

-- ~1983-1986: Through Leese, Epstein entered the orbit of Robert Maxwell, the British media tycoon and confirmed Mossad, MI6, and KGB asset, and Adnan Khashoggi, the Saudi arms dealer who served as middleman in the Iran-Contra affair.
+- ~1983-1986: Through Leese, Epstein entered the orbit of Robert Maxwell, the British media tycoon long reported to have had intelligence ties — most credibly linked to Israeli intelligence, with additional allegations of MI6 and KGB connections, and Adnan Khashoggi, the Saudi arms dealer who served as middleman in the Iran-Contra affair.
 Former Israeli intelligence official Ari Ben-Menashe claims he saw Epstein in Maxwell’s London office “several times” during this period.
+(Middle East Eye)

-- 1985: Khashoggi was listed as a client of Epstein’s consulting firm.
+- 1985: Khashoggi was listed as a client of Epstein’s consulting firm, Intercontinental Assets Group.
+(Middle East Eye)

-- 1986: Epstein met Les Wexner in Palm Beach through mutual acquaintances.
+- 1986: Epstein met Les Wexner in Palm Beach through insurance executive Robert Meister and his wife.
+(WOSU)

 Each step followed the same Type 2 logic: find someone powerful, sense what they need, make yourself useful, then leverage that position to access the next room.
-In six years, a disgraced junior trader conned his way from a British arms dealer’s dining room to the London offices of a Mossad asset to the inner circle of a billionaire retailer.
+In six years, a disgraced junior trader conned his way from a British arms dealer’s dining room to the London offices of a media tycoon with alleged intelligence ties to the inner circle of a billionaire retailer.

 Epstein didn’t need credentials.
 He just needed one introduction to exploit the next.